andersonkmetiuk/RPi-Pico-HelloWorld/README.md

 Go in the `Tools> Options > Interpreter` and select `MicroPython (Raspberry Pi Pico)` option and also the `Board CDC` under Port option.

+Remember to name the scripts that you send to the `Pico` as `main.py` so they are going to be interpreted right away as the default config for the board.

 If you have trouble setting it up.
 Follow [this video](https://www.youtube.com/watch?v=zlKJ5hvfs6s)

 ## Examples